 11 Things Your Dog Is Trying To Tell You

 Have you ever had a conversation with your dog?
-I think that most people go beyond simply talking to their dog, they may even have a voice selected so the dog can talk back!
-It is also possible to teach dogs some simple commands, so we realize they can understand us to a certain extent.
+It’s possible to teach dogs some simple commands, so we realize they can understand us to a certain extent.

 Heavy panting could be a sign that something is wrong with the dog that needs quick attention.
 Dogs don’t have the ability to sweat, so they shed body heat through panting.
 If they are panting quickly or loudly and seem in distress, it could be a sign that they are overheating or that they need help from a traumatic injury.
 You may want to try letting the dog rest in a cool area and call the veterinarian to get a checkup to determine if there are any health conditions that need to be addressed.

 Dogs may wine for a wide variety of reasons, such as asking for something or because they are excited.
 At times, your dog may be stressed out and wine as a result.
 Some dogs will whine when they are uncomfortable.
 If your dog is whining and you aren’t sure why, it’s good to try to identify the reason.